alan-turing-institute/autoemulate/CONTRIBUTING.md

 If you'd like to find out more about AutoEmulate, make sure to check out:

-1. **README**: For a high-level overview of the project, please refer to our README.
+1. **README**: For a high-level overview of the project, please refer to our [README](https://github.com/alan-turing-institute/autoemulate/blob/main/README.md).
 2. **Documentation**: For more detailed information about the project, please refer to our [documentation](https://alan-turing-institute.github.io/autoemulate).

 ## How to Contribute

-This section is intended to provide a high level overview of how to contribute to AutoEmulate if you don't have a lot of experience in contributing to open source projects.
-For more detailed information, please refer the docs for:
+This section provides a high-level guide to contributing to AutoEmulate, designed for those with little or no experience with open source projects.
+For more detailed information, please also refer to the docs for:

 * [contributing emulators](contributing-emulators.md)
 * [contributing to the docs](contributing-docs.md)